 KOALA HABITAT ATLAS

-- Approximately $8 million dollars has been allocated to research and conservation projects (including the KHA) by the AKF since its inception in 1986.
+- In excess of $15 million dollars has been allocated to research and conservation projects (including the KHA) by the AKF since its inception in 1986.
 This provides a scientific base of information on which to make good management decisions for koala conservation.

 - Resources are provided to education institutions, groups and individuals.
 Public awareness generated by ongoing AKF promotion/media releases teaches the general public about koala conservation.

 - The AKF aims to engender a feeling of pride and ownership of the Koala amongst global citizens so they will participate in its conservation.The AKF sees its main public service as the provision of scientifically-based and credible public information.